18th Munitions Squadron: Arming The Fight

 Call Forwards are necessary for ensuring the stockpile at Kadena remains properly supplied, and they are just one of the many things the 18th Munitions Squadron is tasked with.
 The squadron is responsible for properly storing, inspecting, issuing and transporting munitions for units across the installation.

-“These munitions are vital to our mission,” said Turgeon.
+“These munitions are vital to the 18th Wing’s mission,” said Turgeon.
 “If we don’t do our job right, others can’t do theirs.
 We’re a critical link in the chain of events to project Airpower.”

-Through Call Forwards and day-to-day operations, the 18th Munitions Squadron ensures the base remains equipped to support joint and allied missions, deter adversaries, and demonstrate the 18th Wing’s ongoing commitment to a free and open Indo-Pacific region.
+Through munitions resupply, like Call Forwards, and day-to-day operations, the 18th Munitions Squadron ensures the base remains equipped to support joint and allied missions, deter adversaries, and demonstrates the 18th Wing’s ongoing commitment to a free and open Indo-Pacific region.